 Lead author, Rosie Bradley from Oxford Population Health says that their “aim was to find out whether premenopausal women treated with ovarian suppression could benefit more from aromatase inhibitors than tamoxifen, and these findings conclusively show this is the case for preventing breast cancer recurrence.”

 “However, we need to follow patients for longer to find out whether breast cancer deaths are also reduced.
-Effects on quality of life need to be considered as well, and it is important that clinicians discuss with patients the and risks for each treatment approach.”
+Effects on quality of life need to be considered as well, and it is important that clinicians discuss with patients the potential benefits and risks for each treatment approach.”

 Caroline Geraghty, specialist cancer information nurse at Cancer Research UK, says that “this finding has the potential to make a difference in the lives of thousands of women.
 Most breast cancers are hormone sensitive and treated with hormone therapy.
 Though there is potential for some side effects, aromatase inhibitors could increase the chance of these women remaining disease free—allowing them to return to normal life.”